AstarNetwork/growth-program/Technical Ambassador Program.md

 1. DS - Support developers on Astar Discord.
 * [add screenshots of your interaction]

+2. GOV - Engage in governance discussion.
+* [link to forum/discord posts/comments]

-2. CC - Wrote an aticle.
+3. CC - Wrote an aticle.
 * [link to article]
 * [screenshot of your Medium article statistics]

-3. TT - Wrote A Tutorial
-* [links to the tutorial]

 4. EM - Held a Twitter space with developers community from Brazil
 * [link to the Twitter Space]